 The Pensions Committee analyse the level of risk and the drivers of risk and monitor and review the investment strategy and investment performance on an ongoing basis and take mitigating action where required.
-This may include rebalancing the allocation of assets when set benchmark weighting of asset classes exceeds tolerance thresholds
+This may include rebalancing the allocation of assets when the allocations to asset classes breach the pre-agreed ranges.

-The Committee has established a strategic asset allocation benchmark for the Fund.
-They assess risk relative to that benchmark by monitoring the asset allocation and investment returns relative to the benchmark.
+The Committee has established a target asset allocation for the Fund.
+They monitor the asset allocation and investment returns relative to the targets.
 The Committee also assesses risk relative to liabilities, monitoring the delivery of benchmark returns relative to liabilities on a regular basis.

-The Pensions Committee provides a practical constraint on the Funds investments deviating greatly from the intended approach by adopting a specific asset allocation benchmark and by monitoring the underlying asset class weights relative to this benchmark on a regular basis.
+The Pensions Committee provides a practical constraint on the Fund's investments deviating greatly from the intended approach by adopting a target asset allocation and by monitoring the actual asset class allocations relative to this target on a regular basis.

 The investment strategy is suitable diversified, with the balance of different asset classes and investment managers mitigating the impact at an aggregate level of underperformance of an individual manager.
+London CIV employs a range of investment managers.
 Diversification is a very important risk management tool.
-The scheme seeks to maintain a diversified exposure via a wide range of asset classes, geographies, and currencies.
+The Fund seeks to maintain a diversified exposure via a wide range of asset classes, geographies, and currencies.

-7. How social, environmental or corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments
+6. How social, environmental or corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments